Thumbnail photo for the tallest tropical tree in the world

 Left: 85.76-Metre-tall Menggaris tree (Pontiankak Putih Cantik).
 Photo by Brett Mifsud, Right: Menggaris tree (species: Koompassia excelsa) is also a Borneo tree famous for its freaking height.
 Note the little man next to it.

-Interesting Facts about Shorea faguetiana
+Interesting Facts about Richetia faguetiana

-• It’s also called Seraya Siput Kuning locally (translated as yellow snail seraya) because of its snail-like exudation of dark brown or black dammar (resin) on the bole.
+• It’s also called Seraya Kuning Siput locally (translated as yellow snail seraya) because of its snail-like exudation of dark brown or black dammar (resin) on the bole.

 • You can plant yellow meranti tree in Minecraft game.